aws-samples/cdk-lambda-powertools-python-layer/README.md

 });
 ```

-You can specify the powertools version by passing the optional `version` paramter, otherwise the construct will take the latest
+You can specify the powertools version:
-version from pypi repository.

 ```typescript
 new LambdaPowertoolsLayer(this, 'PowertoolsLayer', {